Skip to content

 Showing how to make grinch cookies in a 4 step collage.

 • Mix together.
-In a mixing bowl, place the dry cake mix, butter, eggs and oil.
+In a large bowl, place the dry cake mix, butter, eggs and oil.
 Mix until well combined.
 Add green food coloring until desired color of green is reached.
 Mix together the powdered sugar and cornstarch.

 • Use a cookie scoop.
 Roll dough into balls and into powdered sugar mixture and place onto cookie sheet lined with parchment paper or silicone baking mat.